Oneflow-Inc/oneflow_convert/README_en.md

 3. opset: specify the version of the conversion model (int, default is 10)

+4. flow_weight_dir: path to save OneFlow model weights (If it is empty, the weight of the current graph itself will be used directly)

-4. onnx_model_path: save path for exported ONNX models
+5. onnx_model_path: save path for exported ONNX models

-5. dynamic_batch_size: whether the exported ONNX model supports dynamic batch, default is False
+6. dynamic_batch_size: whether the exported ONNX model supports dynamic batch, default is False

 In addition, oneflow-onnx provides a function called `convert_to_onnx_and_check` to convert and meanwhile check the converted ONNX model.
 The check process will pass the same input to the original OneFlow model and the converted ONNX model respectively, and then compare the difference between each value in the two outputs to see if they are same within a relative range.